epi2me-labs/wf-metagenomics/README.md

 The primary outputs of the workflow include:

-* a simple text file providing a summary of sequencing reads,
+* classified and unclassified reads,
+* text files detailing lineages found,
 * an HTML report document detailing the primary findings of the workflow.